composewell/streamly/docs/Async.md

-## `async/wait` Model vs Concurrent Streams
+# Streamly

 Streamly is a library to make concurrent programming a joy.
 The venerable `async` package is the go to package for concurrent programming for most Haskellers.
 Streamly is a higher level library than `async` and provides a lot more power and functionality, using a simpler and concise expression of concurrency.
-You should be able to express everything with streamly that you can with `async`, if you can't please raise an issue.
+At a high level, you should be able to express everything with streamly that you can with `async`, if you can't please raise an issue.
 If you are familiar with `async`, in this document we highlight how streamly can be used where you would use `async`.

+## `async/wait` vs Concurrent Streams

 Unlike `async`, streamly does not use a spawn and `wait` model.
 Streamly uses a more high level approach to concurrency and has no explicit notion of